e2image

 age does, however unlike the raw image it is not sparse.
 The QCOW2 im-

-age minimize the amount of disk space by storing data in special format
+age minimize the amount of space used by the image by storing it in

-with pack data closely together, hence avoiding holes while still mini-
+special format which packs data closely together, hence avoiding holes

 to e2fsprogs, use following commands (replace hda1 with the appropriate